riajmahmud/HindSiliguriModified/README.md

 ## TWO VERSIONS PUBLISHED TILL NOW ##
--- 24-09-2020: (version 2) : Redesigned character ন + স = ন্স .
+-- v2.00 : 24-09-2020 : Redesigned character ন + স = ন্স .
 (Thank you Naimur Rahman for finding out the problem with the original font)

 -- INITIAL: (long time ago) : Redesigned character 'Bangla 1 (one)'